aroberge/reeborg-docs/src/en/basics/challenges1.rst

 As mentioned before, following this tutorial you will learn to program by having Reeborg perform certain tasks.
 To know more about a specific task, you can click on the **World Info** button to display some information about that task.
-Clicking repeatedly on that button either show or hide the window with that information.
+Clicking repeatedly on that button either shows or hides the window with that information.

 Tasks can be separated in two groups: